Table of Contents

 What is Purdue Global’s official policy on plagiarism?

-- Purdue Global’s official policy on plagiarism is available in the University Catalog.
+- Purdue Global’s policy on plagiarism is available in the University Catalog.
 See the Code of Student Conduct for details.
 What is the difference between accidental and intentional plagiarism?

 - Accidental plagiarism may result from improperly using or inaccurately citing a source in text or referencing it on the reference list, while intentional plagiarism is knowingly using a source without proper citation or referencing or any citation.
 Both accidental and intentional plagiarism can be prevented with proper documentation of the borrowed information, but both accidental and intentional plagiarism have the same consequences of plagiarism.
 See the Code of Student Conduct for details.